 Among those injured were three police officers who had been walking across Westminster Bridge on their way back from a commendation ceremony.

-One of the two officers recovering in hospital has been named as PC Kristofer Aves.
-He is one of two described as having "very significant" injuries.
+PC Kristofer Aves was one of two described as having "very significant" injuries.

 Acting Deputy Commissioner Mark Rowley said the victims represented "a real cross-section of ages".
 As well as Britons, there were people from France, South Korea, Greece, Germany, Poland, the Irish Republic, China, Italy and the US.